kutayertugates/Simbly/README.md

 ## Variable Assignment
   ```
-  int Myvariable is 5
+  int myVariable is 5
   ```

   ```
-  int mylist are 0,1,2,3,4
+  int myList are 0,1,2,3,4
   ```

   ```
-  Char mystring are "Im using Simbly!"
+  char myString are "Im using Simbly!"
   ```

 ## Accessing Array
   ```
   int mylist are 0,1,2,3,4
-  out(2 in mylist)
+  print(2 in mylist)
   ```
   Accessing second element in array and print consolr